BitBunnyGames/In-Game-Console/README.md

 # In-Game Console

-A free In-Game Console, providing basic error and log info.
+A free In-Game Console, providing basic error and log info in Unity.
 Provided by Bit Bunny Games, visit us at our facebook www.facebook.com/BitBunnyGames or our website http://www.bitbunnygames.com/